os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/bounded-buffer.md

 Note the `====> TEST SUCCESS <====` at the end.

-### Overiding the default parameters
+### Overriding the default parameters

-The default values for test parameters can be overrided using the following flags.
+The default values for test parameters can be overridden using the following flags.

 | Flag | Description                               | Argument         |